-- 6.4.11 The reference level has been established on the average of performance in the last two years, 2012-13 and 2013-14 with upper and lower control limits set at 3 times the difference from the reference level for the selected years. - 6.4.12 This indicator is affected by the issue of judging performance against progressively tightening consent standards referred to above.
+- 6.5.18 NI Water's consultation response proposed using the same spread to set the control limits but a higher reference level based on average performance since 2007-08.
+This would have resulted in an upper control limit of 111 and brought all years apart from 2005-06 and 2006-07 into the range.
+We do not consider this to be reasonable bearing in mind recent and ongoing investment to improve compliance.
+We believe that our approach, which allowed for a 20% increase over recent average performance, is more appropriate and so this remains unchanged for the final determination. - 6.5.19 The reference level has been established on the average of performance in the last two years, 2012-13 and 2013-14 with upper and lower control limits set at 3 times the difference from the reference level for the selected years. - 6.5.20 This indicator is affected by the issue of judging performance against progressively tightening consent standards referred to above.
 The use of recent data to establish control limits provides confidence that that they reflect current consents which are more onerous than those applied in the past.

-6.5.
+6.6.
 Summary of reference levels and control limits